Lost Without a Compass? Use the Shadow Stick Method to Find Direction

 Why Learn the Shadow Stick Method?

-The shadow stick method converts solar movement into a ground-level compass.
-Master it once and you’ve got a direction finder that never breaks, rusts, or runs flat.
 Even if your GPS dies and your map blows away, a patch of sun turns into reliable bearings.

 Gear Checklist